Purpose clauses, 2016

 Intake and diversion, 2016

-Initial intake and diversion decision is at the discretion of the prosecutor.
+Initial intake and court diversion decision is at the discretion of the prosecutor.

-Once before the judge, cases can be ‘continued under supervision’ by probation upon written agreement (consent) of the child and parent to work or participate in some sort of activity for a specific period of time.
-Upon successful completion of ‘probation without adjudication’, the matter will be dismissed.
+Once before the judge, cases can be "continued under supervision" by probation upon written agreement (consent) of the child and parent to work or participate in some sort of activity for a specific period of time.
+"Continued without a finding" is a similar label that can apply when the juvenile admits there are "sufficient facts" for the prosecution to prove guilt, which is not the same as an admission of guilt.
+Upon successful completion of "probation without adjudication," the matter is dismissed.
+Probation can go to age 18 (or to the next birthday if not disposed until age 18 or 19).

 In Massachusetts, there are no statutory time limits.